ishmandoo/ishmandoo.github.io/_posts/2021-10-28-marble-mirror.md

 You should probably just leave that video running and let it be the background music while you read this post.

 This time around, Martin's documented his progress with a compelling series of videos showing the ups and downs of his adventure to build a giant music playing machine based around marbles.
 A marble machine almost seems simple.
-Each element of it seems so doable.
 It's just tracks and belts and xylophones and stuff.
-His videos put the lie to this stupid idea.
+His videos put the lie to this idea.
 The Marble Machine X project has stalled and as of late 2021, he's pursuing a ground-up redesign of his incredible machine after [coming to terms with some fundamental design flaws](https://www.youtube.com/watch?v=WN90HYiFpAw).

 Fortunately, we picked a much easier project.